cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-meridian.md

 {% include toc title="Table of Contents" %}

-The Meridian jailbreak tool is capable of jailbreaking every 64-bit iOS device on firmware version 10.0 up to 10.3.3.
+Meridian is capable of jailbreaking every 64-bit iOS device on firmware version 10.0 up to 10.3.3.

 Note that the Meridian jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.